abegong/did_you_miss_me/README.md

 ### Cleanup
 * Create `DataframeMissingnessModifier.modify` and think through syntax + APIs for `DataModifier` classes.
     * api.missify_dataframe -> DataframeMissingnessModifier.modify

-* Reorg code to separate Generators and Modifiers
     * Pull ColumnMissingnessParams and related code into its own file

-    * Remove paths/
-* Refactor tests to cover 1. integration tests at the API level, and 2. tests for specific Plans
+* Refactor tests to match new code organization

-* Split up create methods with too many parameters and code paths
+* Split up MissingFakerDataframeGenerator.create: it has too many parameters and code paths
-    * MissingFakerEpochGenerator
-    * RowCountWidget > Not a problem, actually
-    * MissingFakerDataframeGenerator
-    * MissingFakerEpochGenerator

 * Figure out how to add random seeds that'll work for Faker and numpy

 ### New features